 Description: An impaired driving arrest is time consuming and paper intensive for the arresting officer, prosecuting attorneys, and DPS' Division of Driver and Vehicle Services.
-In prior years, this project funded re-engineering the business process for filing forms required to create a criminal complaint and administratively revoke driving privileges.
+In prior years, this project funded re-engineering the business process for filing forms required to create a criminal the business process for filing forms required to create a criminal complaint and administratively revoke driving privileges.
 Under the new system, the officer is able to electronically file all forms required by DVS and the courts so they can take the appropriate administrative and criminal action against the offender.
-In 2014, continued deployment of the system to more agencies and officers will be done and enhancements will be made to the system based on recommendations of users.
+In 2014, nearly 85 percent of DWI arrests will be processed through E-Charging.
+In 2015, continued deployment of the system to more agencies and officers will be done and enhancements will be made to the system based on recommendations of users.